Skip to content

 The rightmost position in the phalanx was known as the “position of honor.”
 It was also the most exposed.
 The leader stood there without protection on one side, responsible for making the hard calls and absorbing the pressure.

 Leadership in engineering often feels the same.
-You do not get a shield.
+You don’t get a shield.
 You take hits.
-Your role is not to be protected, it is to protect.
+Your role isn’t to be protected, it’s to protect.

 Lessons From the Phalanx Model